Updated on September 18th, 2023

 There are always lots of events organised around the regatta.
 It’s a great time to base yourself around English Harbour & Falmouth to make the most of parties every night & the buzz of the atmosphere.

-If you sail, then why not try & get yourself a place on board?
+If you sail, then why not try & get yourself a place onboard?
 Speak to people around Falmouth Marina & see if anyone is looking for crew.
 If you don’t sail, there is also a “Chase the Race” boat or head to one of the many vantage points.
 I haven’t yet taken part in Antigua Sailing Week but you can read all about my experience in my first regatta here.
+If you are visiting in April, Sailing Week is definitely one of the best things to see in Antigua.

 Here you can admire the yachts in the marina & walk along the peninsula to see the buildings and view from Fort Berkeley.
 Then check out the museum if you want to know more about the history of the area.
 If you’re peckish, get the boat from Admirals Inn over to Boom Restaurant for some time by the pool & a delicious lunch with an outstanding view.
 You can drive, but getting the boat is way more fun!